RyanJarv/marionette/README.md

       }]
     }
     ```
-  * Set up the following rule to trigger the Marionett function with the following event config.
+  * Set up the following rule to trigger the Marionett function with the event config below.
      ```
       {
         "source": ["aws.ec2"],